 NOTE:

-• Once approved, the employee and dependents have limited coverage of $250 for the first 12 months after the approval date.
+- Dental coverage for an approved late applicant will be limited.
+Once approved, the employee and dependents have limited coverage of $250 for the first 12 months after the approval date.

-Extended health for an approved late applicant is effective immediately after approval.
+- Extended health for an approved late applicant is effective immediately after approval.
+Approval for extended health coverage is not guaranteed.

-• Canada Life will approve the application based on the employee and the dependents’ medical insurability.
+- Canada Life will approve the application based on the employee and the dependents’ medical insurability.

 Please refer to our booklet for coverage information.

+NOTE: Send the completed and signed form to the Benefits Office via email.
 DO NOT SEND THE FORMS TO CANADA LIFE DIRECTLY.

-NOTE: Send the completed and signed form to the Benefits Administration Office (ADJUSTMENTS)

-Late applicants must complete the following forms:
+Late applicants must complete the following form:

 ACCIDENTAL DEATH & DISMEMBERMENT (AD&D)

 Accidental Death Dismemberment (AD&D) is mandatory for all eligible CISVA employees.
 Accidental Death and Dismemberment (AD&D) coverage provides benefits should you be a victim of an accident that costs your life, limb, sight or hearing.
-On the occasion of an AD&D claim, please get in touch with the Benefits Administration Office for the form.
+On the occasion of an AD&D claim, please get in touch with the Benefits Office for the form.

 CRITICAL ILLNESS (CI)